armingrudd/DS-with-KNIME/README.md

 ----------

-Session 7 Assignment: Using the first 3000 rows of the "CallsData.xls" and "ContractData.csv":
+Session 7 Assignment: Using the first 3000 rows of "CallsData.xls" and "ContractData.csv":

 1- Build a classification model which predicts customer churn.
 Apply any preprocessing if needed.